IBM Cloud Docs

 2. On the left navigation menu, click Usage.

-3. Click View plans for the entry- Workspace for Power Virtual Server.
+3. Click View plans for the entry- Power Virtual Server.
 A page listing all your workspaces is opened.

 4. Click View details for a workspace.
-A page listing the usage details of a selected workspace is opened.
+A page that lists the usage details of a selected workspace is opened.

-5. Scroll to the bottom of the page and click View instance details.
-A page listing the usage details of the selected virtual server instance is opened.
+5. Scroll to the end of the page and click View instance details.
+A page that lists the usage details of the selected virtual server instance is opened.

 For more information on the billing and usage page, see Billing and Usage documentation.